 ABOUT THE WEAVERS

 The basket weavers sit together at the side of their market shop in a impressive display of brightly coloured cloth and sisal threads.
 Chatting, laughing, sharing each others problems and weaving with their strong hands.
-It is a talent leant from their mothers and grandmothers, passed down through generations.
+It is a talent learnt from their mothers and grandmothers, handed down through generations.

-Harsh climates challenges the livelihood of many women in rural communities in Kenya, who’s main source of income is reliant on agriculture.
+Harsh climates challenge the livelihood of many women in rural communities in Kenya, whose main source of income is reliant on agriculture.
 The rainfall is often very unpredictable and many of the crops die leaving them with little or no income.

 The foundation of every basket is the sisal plant.
 A strong giving plant, drought resistant and environmentally friendly.
 The fresh sisal outer leaves are decorticated, dyed, dried, dyed again and then weaved.
-This enables them to retain a regular income, put their children into school, food on the table, fresh water, self esteem and lifts them out of poverty whilst keeping their semi-nomadic lifestyle.
+This enables the women to retain a regular income, send their children to school and provide food and fresh water.
+This not only increases their self esteem and lifts them out of poverty, it enables them to keep their semi-nomadic lifestyle.